Introduction

 • Prototyping - For quick prototypes or experiments, manual deployment might be faster.

-• Legacy systems - Some legacy systems are difficult to automate.
+• Legacy systems - Some legacy systems are complex to automate.
 The cost might outweigh the benefit.

 • Regulated industries - Some industries require manual approval processes that conflict with automation.